 Typical datacenter operations and processes involve taking multiple actions across various systems.
-To capture and automate these operations, BWC uses workflows.
-A workflow strings atomic actions into a higher level automation, and orchestrates their executions by calling the right action at the right time with the right input, keeping the state, passing data, and providing reliability and transparency to the execution.
+To capture and automate these operations, EWC uses workflows.
+A workflow strings atomic actions into a higher level automation, and orchestrates their executions by calling the right action, at the right time, with the right input.
+It keeps state, passes data between actions, and provides reliability and transparency to the execution.

 Just like any actions, workflows are exposed in the automation library, and can be called manually, or triggered by rules.
 Workflows can even be called from other workflows.

 To create a workflow action, choose a workflow runner, connect the actions in a workflow definition, and provide the usual action meta data.

-- ActionChain is BWC‘s internal no-frills workflow runner.
-It provides a simple syntax to define a chain of actions, runs them one after another, passing data from one action to another, until it succeeds or fails.
-Use ActionChain when you want speed and simplicity.
+ActionChain is EWC’s legacy internal no-frills workflow runner.
+It provides a simple syntax to define a chain of actions, runs them one after another, passing data from one action to another until it succeeds or fails.
+It does not provide any complex workflow handling.

-- Mistral is a dedicated workflow service, originated in OpenStack, integrated and bundled with BWC.
-With Mistral runner, you can define complex workflow logic with nested workflows, forks, joins, and policies for error handling, retries, and delays.
+Mistral is a dedicated workflow service, originated in OpenStack, integrated and bundled with EWC.
+With Mistral, you can define complex workflow logic with nested workflows, forks, joins, and policies for error handling, retries, and delays.
 This is maintained for legacy reasons, but we recommend all new workflows are written in Orquesta.

 Learn how to define and run workflows: